1. Home

 5. Big Corporations Avoiding Tax

 It’s mind-blowing how billion dollar corporations can get away without paying tax and its legal!
 They exploit tax loopholes and tax-havens to avoid paying tax, undermining the system.
-Closing these loopholes ensures big corporations do their bit and creates a fair economic landscape.
+Closing these loopholes ensures big corporations do not get away with corporate greed and are forced to do their bit to create a fair economic landscape.

 6. Unregulated Use of Personal Data by Tech Companies